 Catechesis refers to the giving of religious education courses to students.
 Whereas the catechism is the book containing the doctrines of Christ and His Church, catechesis is the education of Catholics.
 Pope John Paul II summarized catechesis as, "an education in the faith of children, young people and adults which includes especially the teaching of Christian doctrine imparted, generally speaking, in an organic and systematic way, with a view to initiating the hearers into the fullness of Christian life."

 Who teaches CCD or catechism classes?

 Catechists are teachers of religious education classes — whether they be children's catechism classes or adult catechism classes.

 What is a catechist?

 A Catechist is a person who teaches religion.
 Some catechists are certified as catechists whereas in some parishes they are just volunteers who wish to help pass on the Faith.
 In such cases, the volunteers have a great responsibility to appropriately study and prepare for this solemn responsibility.
-At CatechismClass.com, we produce an Adult Faith Formation Program which is designed to truly prepare adults in the Catholic Faith and many catechists have prepared for teaching by taking this course.
+At CatechismClass.com, we produce an innovative Catechist Training Program which is designed to truly prepare catechists to serve in this important role.

 How can parents better teach catechism?